l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 there only as a demo to host our application.

 We are concerned about the *django-spese* menu.
-At *home* we have two voices:
+At *home* we have this voices:

 * *add* adding us a new expense;
 * *transfer funds* to realize a transfer of money from one source to another;
-* *reports* to show a summary about our tracked accounts and tags.
+* *reports* to show a summary about our tracked accounts and tags;
+* *→csv* to export the showed expenses list to a csv file.

 If we click on an expense description, we'll get its detail: